php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-meta.md

 # 4.4 Alternative: Use More Imperative And Narrative Langauge

-After one vote failed due to accidental proposal tampering, and a second vote was pulled by the Editor after hearing from multiple +1 voters that they supported the idea but did not agree with (or understand) the wording of the proposal, there was a period during which the voted-on proposal was expanded with greater narrative and somewhat more imperative language.
+After one vote failed due to accidental proposal tampering, and a second vote was pulled by a Sponsor after hearing from multiple +1 voters that they supported the idea but did not agree with (or understand) the wording of the proposal, there was a period during which the voted-on proposal was expanded with greater narrative and somewhat more imperative language.
 This approach was decried by a